Need to talk? Call 1800 882 436.

 Expectant management is when you wait to see what will happen naturally.
 Often, the pregnancy tissue (the baby, pregnancy sac and placenta) will pass naturally.
 When it starts, you will notice spotting and cramping and then start bleeding more heavily.
 The cramps will usually become stronger as you pass the pregnancy tissue.

-The process may take up to 2 weeks to start from when the baby dies.
+The process may take up to 2 weeks.
 Some amount of bleeding can continue for up to 2 weeks after you pass the pregnancy tissue.

 It can be emotionally difficult to wait for the miscarriage, because you don't know when it will happen.